SiddhantKapil/ClassifyPatientsWithAbnormalBloodPressure/README.md

 # ClassifyPatientsWithAbnormalBloodPressure
-Predict weather a patient has abnormal blood pressure or not.
+Predict whether a patient has abnormal blood pressure or not.
 Techniques used: EDA, Data Visualization, ML, Deep Learning, Feature Engineering